ssaket/eye-tracking-methods/README.md

     you could actually run.
 Could be modeled after some classic study, e.g. Yarbus (1967).
 Test it with mouse-tracking.

-### Week 06 (Dec 01): Designing experiments with OpenSesame 2
+### Week 05 (Nov 24): Designing experiments with OpenSesame 1
 Presenter: Edwin Dalmaijer
+  - Basics of OpenSesame without eye-tracking.
+E.g. Posner cuing task.
+  - Add eye-tracking (and mouse simulation) to the Posner task.
-  - Anatomy of a simple reading experiment.
+  - Anatomy of a simple scene-perception experiment, e.g. Yarbus-style.
-  - Gaze-contingency: make the experiment respond to eye movements.

-**Homework:**
+**Homework for 06:**
   - Work through Visual World tutorial for OpenSesame.
   - Implement a simple reading experiment similar to what was shown in the lecture but spelled out into a full experiment that you could actually run.
 Could be modeled after some classic study.
 Test it with mouse-tracking.

+### Week 06 (Dec 01): Designing experiments with OpenSesame 2
+Presenter: Edwin Dalmaijer
+  - Anatomy of a simple reading experiment.
+  - Gaze-contingency: make the experiment respond to eye movements.

+**Homework for 07:**
+  - Read relevant chapter in Holmqvist et al.
+  - For a given data set:
+    - perform drift correction
+    - calculate accuracy
+    - calculate precision
+    - check how stable the sampling rate was, quantify variability somehow
+    - label each sample with the AOI that it’s in (if any)

 ### Week 07 (Dec 08): Acquisition of eye-tracking data and quality control 1
 Presenter: Titus